michaelrfarcasin/cab-booking/readme.md

 Go to http://localhost:3000/

-To see some test data, login with the username Alice (no password)
+To see some test data, login with the username Alice, password dummy

 # Overview